jae0/adapt/README.md

 ---

+# NOTE: As of 1 June 2020, I will reduce the frequency of results.
+This is because interest in the results seems to be only local (Nova Scotia) and it requires a lot of computational time on my ageing laptop.
+I will update Nova Scotia more frequently.
+Let me know if you would like me to update your province more frequently.

+---

 # Current COVID-19 status by province in Canada, based on an *adapt* analysis:

 You can see *adapt*'s assessement of the current status of COVID-19 by choosing from the links below.